MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 You can subscribe in any of the following ways:

-- If you’re new to Microsoft, subscribe through the Guides Trial page.
-Step-by-step instructions for installing the app and signing up for a free trial are provided below.
+- If you’re new to Microsoft:

+  - Subscribe through the Guides Trial page as described below.

-  - Calling us at 1-888-477-7989 NOTE THAT THIS IS A PLACEHOLDER PHONE NUMBER!!!, or
+  - Call us at 1-888-477-7989 NOTE THAT THIS IS A PLACEHOLDER PHONE NUMBER!!!, or

-  - Requesting to be contacted at [http://aka.ms/getmixedreality/](http://aka.ms/getmixedreality/).
+  - Request to be contacted at [http://aka.ms/getmixedreality/](http://aka.ms/getmixedreality/).

 - If you're an existing customer, subscribe through the Microsoft Admin Center.
 Step-by-step instructions for subscribing are provided below.